justindujardin/pathy/README.md

 Pathy(self, args, kwargs)
 ```

-Subclass of pathlib.Path that works with bucket storage providers.
+Subclass of `pathlib.Path` that works with bucket APIs.

 ## exists